vsrinivas/fuchsia/docs/kernel_cmdline.md

 The `k oom info` command will show the current value of this and other parameters.

+## kernel.smp.maxcpus=\<num>

+This option caps the number of CPUs to initialize.
+It cannot be greater than *SMP\_MAX\_CPUS* for a specific architecture.

+## kernel.smp.ht=\<bool>

+This option can be used to disable the initialization of hyperthread logical CPUs.
+Defaults to true.

+## kernel.wallclock=\<name>

+This option can be used to force the selection of a particular wall clock.
+It only is used on pc builds.
+Options are "tsc", "hpet", and "pit".

 ## ktrace.bufsize

 This option specifies the size of the buffer for ktrace records, in megabytes.